Hamifthi/total_beginner_RL/README.md

 print statements and code annotations, and manipulated the code so that a user can run this script in terminal or from a python shell.

-To run from terminal, first make sure you have a copy of the "lib" file from Denny Britz's Github repository, and that you have Policy_copy_1 saved in the same directory.
+To run from terminal, first make sure you have cloned my repository so you have a copy of the "lib" file from Denny Britz's Github repository, and that you have Policy_copy_1 saved in the same directory.

 It's important to have the lib file from Denny Britz because this has the code that creates the GridWorld environment, a 4 x 4 grid which our agent is acting, "learning", in.
+Also his repository has links to most of the information/tutorials above and his repository is definitely the most valuable information for learning and practicing RL.
+He's a boss.

-Okay so with your files in order, use your terminal shell to CD into the folder with the python script in it and then type:
+Okay so with your files in order, use your terminal shell to CD into the folder with the python script in it and then type/paste:
     python Policy_copy_1.py

 The program will run, and you will see all of the data involved in the process of the